MetaCSV/MetaCSV/README.md

 Canonical value is an empty string.

 This value overrides the value of `data - null_value` for this column.

-This is useful when columns have a different sources and different marks to signal the absence of a value.
+*Note: This is useful when columns have a different sources and different marks to signal the absence of a value.